dustinpfister/blog_posts/_posts/js-javascript-example-orb-module.md

 ## 3 - Conclusion

 There is still maybe a great deal more work to do with this module, but maybe more so with what it is that I would pile on of of it rather than the core of what it is.
 There are some additional features that I would like to add this this Orb module, but much of the additional work that will be involved in turning this into an actual game of some kind would involve additional modules such as an object pool, and a state machine.
+I am thinking that the objects that I create with the orb module should be part of a data object of a display object, rather than a kind of display object.
+There is also a lot of little things when it comes to how the properties of an orb objects effect other properties of this display objects that have to do with game mechanics.
+I am thinking that I might want to keep all that apart from the orb module itself, but maybe that is something that will prove to be hard to avoid.
+In which case each time I use this module in a game I am going to want to hack over the source code of it just a little, so that makes creating an maintaining a clean version of the file that much more important.